 |

-as at Amsterdam” (The Virginian, William Byrd in 1682).
-The precept of religious tolerance as legal
+OF AMERICAN DIVERSITY: “They have as many sects of religion there as at Amsterdam” (The Virginian, William Byrd in 1682).
+The precept of religious tolerance as a juridical right and

 |